gabhab87/interview_project/README.md

 # interview_project
-Project using JS with React for a job interview as a UX/UI / Front-end designer.
+Project using JS with React for a job interview as a UXUI / Front-end designer.

 ## Introduction